adamburkegh/spd_we/README.md

 The estimation framework and evaluation is described in "Burke, A, Leemans, S.J.J and Wynn, M. T. (2021) - Stochastic Process Discovery By Weight Estimation", DOI 10.1007/978-3-030-72693-5_20.
 You can also see this  [short blog post](https://adamburkeware.net/2020/10/06/spd-by-weight-estimation.html).

-# ProM Users

-## Installation

-Download `spndiscover-1.0.jar` and place in a folder on the ProM classpath.

-This is a similar installation process to [Fodina](http://www.processmining.be/fodina/).

-## Running Plugins

-Once installed, the plugins are
-+ Mine Stochastic Petri net with estimators
-    + User can selects an estimator and classifier through the GUI.
-+ Mine Stochastic Petri net from log with estimator
-    + Uses a default miner and estimator to produce a GSPN directly from an event log.

 # Developer and Command Line Use